google-deepmind/cube/README.md

 ### Dataset

-We distribute CUBE datset under [CC BY-NC-SA 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/deed.en) license
+We distribute CUBE dataset under [CC BY-NC-SA 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/deed.en) license

 All other materials are licensed under the Creative Commons Attribution 4.0 International License (CC-BY).
 You may obtain a copy of the CC-BY license at: